Non-supersymmetric heterotic strings and chiral CFTs

 This rank 16 CFT along with 16 others lies in genus $\mathcal{B}$ in the classification of \cite{Hohn:2017dsm}.
 The underlying rank 16 lattices for these theories all lie in the same lattice genus, which implies that the CHL charge lattice can be orthogonally split such that the Euclidean part corresponds to any one of them.
 This means that genus $\mathcal{B}$ is in one-to-one correspondence with the CHL string.

 This result may be reinterpretted as telling us that the CHL orbifold can be realized holomorphically in two dimensions, or equivalently that all the meromorphic bosonic CFTs with $c = 24$ and rank 16 can be obtained from those of rank 24 by orbifolding.
 This latter result is known to hold for every item in Schellekens list \cite{Hohn:2020xfe}.
 What we have shown here is that for rank 16, the corresponding orbifold is nothing but the one of Chaudhuri-Polchinski \cite{Chaudhuri:1995bf} in some T-dual frame.
 That this extends to every other possibility, namely the genera $\mathcal{C},...,\mathcal{K}$, is one of the central claims of \cite{Fraiman:2022aik}.
-Explicit realizations of the 6D heterotic theories corresponding to the genera $\mathcal{D}, \mathcal{J}$ and $\mathcal{K}$ are still under investigation; given that these theories have order doubling, it is possible that there exists an associated obstruction in decompactifying from five dimensions, where they do exist \cite{Persson:2015jka}, to six.
+Explicit realizations of the 6D heterotic theories corresponding to the genera $\mathcal{D}, \mathcal{J}$ and $\mathcal{K}$ are still under investigation.
 For the remaining cases, the constructions are known \cite{deBoer:2001wca} and the above analysis should extend in a straightforward manner.